ICAEW.com works better with JavaScript enabled.

 Hubert Danso

-Dr Hubert Danso CEO and Chairman: Africa investor (Ai), Chairman: African Sovereign Wealth and Pension Fund Leaders Forum (ASWPFF), Chairman, African Union Continental Business Network (CBN), Chairman, African Green Infrastructure Investment Bank Advisory Board (AfGIIB), Chairman, CFA Global Asset Owners Council
+Dr Hubert Danso CEO and Chairman: Africa investor (Ai), Chairman: African Sovereign Wealth and Pension Fund Leaders Forum (ASWPFF), Chairman, African Union Continental Business Network (CBN), Chairman, African Green Infrastructure Investment Bank Advisory Board (AfGIIB), Chairman, CFA Global Asset Owners Council.
+Dr Danso also Co-Chairs the Sustainable Markets Initiative (SMI) Africa Council, established by His Majesty King Charles III while he was the Prince of Wales.

 Dr Danso is the Chief Executive Officer and Chairman of Africa investor (Ai) Group – a pan African Infrastructure Investment Holding Company for institutional investors.
-He also serves as the Chairman of the CFA New York Society Global Asset Owners’ Advisory Council, the Chairman of the African Sovereign Wealth & Pension Fund Leaders Forum and is the current Chair of The African Union Development Agency’s (AUDA) Heads of State Continental Business Network (CBN) and the Chair of the African Green Infrastructure Investment Bank Advisory Board (AfGIIB).
+He also serves as the Chairman of the CFA New York Society Global Asset Owners’ Advisory Council, the Chairman of the African Sovereign Wealth & Pension Fund Leaders Forum and as Chair of The African Union Development Agency’s (AUDA) Continental Business Network (CBN) and the Chair of the African Green Infrastructure Investment Bank Advisory Board (AfGIIB).

 Paul Druckman

 Paul Druckman is a global leader in capital market reform having led the International Integrated Reporting Council as CEO for five years, followed by being a Board member of the FRC and chairing the Corporate Reporting Council.
-His current roles include chairing the World Benchmarking Alliance and being a Board member of the Shift Project.
+He recently completed 2 terms as Chair of the World Benchmarking Alliance.
+Current roles include being a Board member of the Shift Project and Accounting for Sustainability, whilst being a fellow of Chapter Zero.

 Jessica Fries